prp0076/Dstore-Ecommerce/README.md

 - Technologies Used

-This e-commerce website has the designing & development features:
+This e-commerce website has the designing & development following features:

 - Responsive design: Ensure that your website is optimized for viewing on a variety of devices, including desktops, laptops, tablets, and smartphones.
 - Analytics: Implement an analytics system that allows you to track website traffic, user behavior, and other key metrics.